Technical Overview

 2. Load context (getContext).
 System retrieves relevant lessons and precedent, scoped by workflow and task similarity, within a token budget (Cherny's context engineering).
 Optionally includes Alexandria index and rendered claims.

 3. Do the work.
 Agent uses skills, tools, and files.
 Updates scratchpad with state, decisions, and progress.
-Following PAL's insight: agents produce structured artifacts (code, scratchpads, decision traces), not free-form prose.
+Following PAL's insight: agents produce structured artifacts (code, scratchpads, decision traces) in place of free-form prose.
 Code-as-reasoning.

 4. End session with reflection.
 Agent submits: summary of what was done, structured reflection (what was learned, what to watch for), and optionally guardrail suggestions, knowledge capture, or warnings for future sessions.